Grow Water Spinach on Your Balcony in Humid Climates

 2. Prepare the Right Soil Mix

 Use a blend of 60% potting soil and 40% compost to ensure rich, well-draining conditions.
 Water spinach prefers a slightly acidic to neutral pH (6.0–7.0).
-Test your mix with a simple soil pH kit before planting.
+Test your mix with a digital pH meter or litmus paper before planting.
 For containers, use deep planters (at least 12 inches) or repurposed food-grade buckets with drainage holes—this accommodates its extensive root system.
+Add 10–15% perlite by volume to improve aeration and prevent compaction in humid conditions.

 3. Optimize Watering for Humid Climates